-1. The Rule 10.1.2 gives the right to play the ball from the opponent team's free zone.
+1. The Rule 10.1.2 gives the right to play the ball from the opponent team's free zone as long as it crosses the vertical plane of the net either partially or totally outside the crossing space during the first hit of the team, except for the service.
 The SECOND REFEREE and the LINEJUDGES must understand this rule well!
 During the match, they must recognize practically and make the appropriate movement to give space to the player who will replay the ball to his/her court!
 If the ball crosses the vertical plane of the net, within the crossing space, to the opponent's free zone and it is touched by the player attempting to return this ball back, the REFEREES must whistle the fault at the moment of the contact and show "out".
+If the ball crosses the vertical plane of the net either partially or totally outside the crossing space during service, or during the second or the third hit of the team, the REFEREE on the side of the fault must whistle.